-- US physical market participants experience occasional problems with Midland crude supply. - Exporters can receive off spec Midland WTI at USGC terminals (as reported in the trade press) - Refiners can unexpectedly receive non-ratable volumes of Midland WTI from suppliers, i.e., supply cuts (according to market participants) - Going to expiry in the HOU contract results in guaranteed physical delivery of on-spec and ratably delivered Midland WTI crude that can be run in US domestic refineries or exported to European and Asian refiners. - Deliveries of Midland WTI via the HOU contract averaged 4.4 Mb each month during the second half of 2023 - Because ICE is a regulated exchange and clearinghouse, HOU is traded and cleared with strict procedures in place to provide a robust, fair, and transparent marketplace.
-There are clear procedures and protocols for physical delivery. - Volumes are received as planned: on-spec and at the agreed volumes and delivery timeframe - Guaranteed deliveries can help ensure that export vessels load on time, avoiding demurrage fees - Refineries in the US, Europe, and Asia receive crude volumes as planned, allowing for smooth operations
+- U.S. physical market participants experience occasional problems with Midland crude supply - Exporters can receive off spec Midland WTI at USGC terminals (as reported in the trade press) - Refiners can unexpectedly receive non-ratable volumes of Midland WTI from suppliers, i.e., supply cuts (according to market participants) - Going to expiry in the HOU contract results in guaranteed physical delivery of on-spec and ratably delivered Midland WTI crude that can be run in U.S. domestic refineries or exported to European and Asian refiners. - From July 2023 through April 2024: Deliveries of Midland WTI via the HOU contract averaged 4.3 Mb.
+Deliveries via EFPs (Exchange for Physicals) averaged 7.4 Mb.
+Total deliveries averaged 11.7 Mb. - Because ICE is a regulated exchange and clearinghouse, HOU is traded and cleared with strict procedures in place to provide a robust, fair, and transparent marketplace.
+There are clear procedures and protocols for physical delivery. - Volumes are received as planned: on-spec and at the agreed volumes and delivery timeframe - Guaranteed deliveries can help ensure that export vessels load on time, avoiding demurrage fees - Refineries in the U.S., Europe, and Asia receive crude volumes as planned, allowing for smooth operations